 About Me

-Looking at Life from Many Angles
+Looking at Life From Different Angles

 I help my clients step back, widen the frame, and discover new ways of understanding themselves and their lives.